xeon123/KCNA-notes/9 Container Orchestration.md

 ⚠️ **Note**: Kubernetes does **not include an Ingress Controller by default**, so simply creating Ingress Resources won't work unless you’ve first deployed an Ingress Controller in your cluster.

-## Failed Questions
+## Questions

 - In a Kubernetes cluster, how can a pod reach a service using its service name?
   - Only if the pod and service are in the same namespace
 - Does Kubernetes currently provide a built-in solution for pod networking?
   - No, Kubernetes does not have a built-in solution for pod networking.
 - How should you refer to a service located in a separate namespace called "apps" from the default namespace in Kubernetes?
-  - By using the pattern: .apps
+  - By using the pattern: `.apps`
 - What are the two unique identifiers required for hosts in a network?
   - Unique hostname and MAC address
 - How are all the pods and services for a namespace grouped together within the DNS subdomain in Kubernetes?
   - They are grouped under the subdomain with the name of the namespace.
-- In a Container Network Interface (CNI) setup, where does the kubelet look to determine which plugin should be used?
+- In a Container Network Interface (CNI) setup, where does the `kubelet` look to determine which plugin should be used?
   - In the CNI config directory containing configuration files
 - In a Container Network Interface (CNI) plugin configuration file, what does the "type" field indicate when set to "host-local" under the IPAM section?
   - The type of IP address management used for pods